Skip to content

 It remains a very personal plot with plants and objects once owned by family and friends.
 Great teas and home-made cakes to enjoy in the garden too, all served on vintage china with teapots on trays.
 We look forward to seeing you this summer.
 Small selection of garden decorations for sale as well.

-Since 2012, Geoff has had a monthly spot on BBC radio Sussex’s Dig It, Sunday gardening programme, talking about National Garden Scheme gardens.
+Since 2012, Geoff had a regular monthly spot on BBC Radio Sussex’s Sunday gardening programme, talking about National Garden Scheme gardens.
+In 2024 this moved to a weekly slot from April to October.

 Also, since 2012, there has been a monthly article in Garden News magazine about the garden, written by owner Geoff.
 Since December 2015 Geoff has written a monthly blog on The Garden Media Guild’s award-winning garden website, Richard Jackson’s Garden.
-Geoff also has a weekly gardening page in The Argus newspaper in Brighton, a monthly gardening column in Bournefree in Eastbourne and regularly writes pieces for local magazines on open gardens.
+Geoff also has a weekly gardening page in The Argus newspaper in Brighton, a monthly gardening column in Bournefree in Eastbourne, quarterly features for digital magazine Sussex Exclusive and regularly writes other pieces for local magazines on open gardens.

 2019 saw an 8-page feature on the front beach garden appearing in a Dutch lifestyle magazine called Seasons.

 2018 saw features in America in Flea Market Garden Style, a full page in the Daily Mail in August and an 8-minute film on BBC SE Today.
-In 2017 the garden had an 8-page feature in August issue of Coast magazine, was listed on the Great British Gardens website, featured in the Best of England Sussex Guide and on their website.
-The garden featured in Country Gardener Magazine in June 2017 too and Geoff was listed as an influential personality in the Sussex gardening world in Sussex Life Magazine.
+In 2017 the garden had an 8-page feature in August issue of Coast magazine, was listed on the Great British Gardens website, in June 2017 Geoff was listed as an influential personality in the Sussex gardening world in Sussex Life Magazine.

 In 2016 the garden was featured on BBC2’s Gardeners’ World and was a finalist in the Gardeners’ World Garden of the Year in the small space category.
 It featured in BBC Gardeners’ World magazine in November and Period Homes and Interiors July issue.